peterhinch/micropython-async/TUTORIAL.md

 ## 3.6 Task cancellation

-This requires `uasyncio` V1.7.1 which was released on 7th Jan 2018, with firmware of that date or later.
+This requires `uasyncio` V1.7.1 or later, with suitably recent firmware.

 `uasyncio` now provides a `cancel(coro)` function.
 This works by throwing an exception to the coro in a special way: cancellation is deferred until the coro